maxlampe/FrogGAN/README.md

 convincing results. _Creativity_ and inference from the network are there, however, signs of over-fitting, i.e. plainly reproducing parts of the original dataset, are present as well.

-Personally, I am not satisfied with the results, but I am looking forward to trying it again with a larger dataset in a couple of months.
+Personally, I am not satisfied with the results, but I am looking forward to trying it again with a larger dataset in the future.
 After struggling to train the GAN initially, where I would have been happy with anything having frog-like eyes, I am content.
 I like how it sometimes mixes vertical and horizontal pupils to create some sort of heterochromia in the frogs.
-I also like "Emmanuel" (above image, last row, second from the left).
+I also like the frog "La rana Emmanuel" (above image, last row, second from the left).

 ![image](images/frognet_ok2.png)

-Here are a few results that resemble contents from a frog-ish nightmare rather than the original art (hand-picked).
+Here are a few results that resemble content from a frog-ish nightmare rather than the original art (hand-picked).
 These are far more representative of the final GAN output than the selected 30 images above:

 ![image](images/frognet_night1.png)

 Sample output (raw, without cherry-picking) of the DCGAN after 50 epochs on the anime faces dataset before training on the frog dataset.
 The difference in quality highlights the importance of a large dataset, or rather how that can simplify the process.
-The pre-training and therefore the output below was done without any further efforts.
+The pre-training and therefore the output below was done without any further adjustments.
-The quality could have been definitely improved, however, I did not think it would improve the final result from the target dataset and therefore did not attempt it in the first place.
+The quality could have been definitely better, however, I did not think it would improve the final result from the target dataset and therefore did not attempt it in the first place.

 ![image](images/anime_gen.png)